floooh/oryol/code/Modules/Messaging/README.md

 # The Oryol Messaging Module

-Disclaimer: details may change as the Messaging Module is under development.
+Disclaimer: the Messaging module is work-in-progress and stuff will change.

 ## Overview